marianafcosta/personal-website/content/cv.md

 {{< project title="360 Company Dashboard" link="hi" >}}

 A web application which provides an overview of a company’s operations and financial situation through a number of key performance indicators.
-The integration with **Primavera's ERP** and the correct interpretation of **SAF-T** proved to be challenging, as none of the team members had prior experience with financial applications.
+The integration with **Primavera's ERP** and the correct interpretation of **SAF-T** files proved to be challenging, as none of the team members had prior experience with financial applications.

 {{< tags "React,MaterialUI,NodeJS,Heroku" >}}